CS107-off-piste/cs107-FinalProject/docs/milestone2_progress.md

 ## Tasks and Timeline

-The following sections describe our plan for the implementation of Milestone 2 that we have been following - the taks and the targeted internal deadlines (in GMT +8).
+The following sections describe our plan for the implementation of Milestone 2 that we have been following - the tasks and the targeted internal deadlines (in GMT +8).

 ### Phase 1: Project Scaffolding (Internal Deadline: Saturday, Nov 14, midnight)